Thinking About Starting Your Own RIA Firm?

 As interest in the RIA model continues to grow, and support for starting and managing a firm becomes more available, many advisors are upbeat about the possibilities of working directly for their clients as a fiduciary.
 Much of this enthusiasm stems from understanding the true benefits of starting an RIA firm, which include:

-Autonomy: According to the 2019 Breakaway to Independence Survey conducted by TD Ameritrade, the number one answer advisors gave for moving to the independent RIA model was, “more control” (34%).
+- Autonomy: According to the 2019 Breakaway to Independence Survey conducted by TD Ameritrade, the number one answer advisors gave for moving to the independent RIA model was, “more control” (34%).
 The fact is, when you start an RIA you have complete control over every decision related to your business.
-So, if you are someone who values autonomy, starting an RIA could be the right move for you.

-Income Potential: As an RIA, you determine how much revenue your firm can keep – up to 100% as indicated in the chart below.
-With this flexibility, you have complete control over your fees and expenses so you can choose how to best operate your business to maximize revenue.
-Also, if you decide to start your own RIA you can build equity in your business for a higher long-term payout should you choose to monetize or sell the firm in the future.
+- Income Potential: As an RIA, you determine how much revenue your firm can keep – up to 100%.
+With this flexibility, you have complete control over your fees and expenses.
+You also build equity in your business for a higher long-term payout if you sell or monetize the firm.

 Typical Advisor Payouts by Channel